lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- set/unset tag, add/drop row access policy

 -- Adding a new column with a default value containing a function is not currently supported.
+-- If a new column with a default value is added to a table, all of the existing rows are populated with the default value.

+alter table ... alter column ...;

+drop/undrop table ...;
+show tables [like ...] [in account/database/schema ...]; -- list tables in scope
+show columns [like ...] [in account/database/schema/table/view ...]; -- list cols in scope
+show primary keys [in account/database/schema/table/view ...]; -- list pks in scope describe table/view ... [type = columns/stage]; -- can use describe table for view, and vise versa

 ```

 ## Functions, Procedures, & Scripting